jimbaker/tagstr/docs/pep.rst

 - Alternative scoping rules and syntax for sharing/importing
 - Unable to use common Python tooling (linting, formatting, typing)

-Templating is a subset of general support for building domain-specific languages (DSL).
-With this, regular Python f-string semantics can be passed to another function for postprocessing into new, specific semantics.
+Templating is a subset of general support for working with domain-specific languages (DSLs).
+With this PEP, regular Python f-string semantics can be passed to another function for postprocessing into new, specific semantics.

 As DSLs become an alternative to templating, the combination can be powerful.